In Search of the Canonical Harmony for 12-TET: The Case , The ``Wide Thirds'' System

 \subsection{Musical Implications: The Phantom Modulation}

-This functional restoration of connectivity in 3D has profound musical implications, extending the concept of ``Janus-faced'' triads introduced in Section 6.3.
+This functional restoration of connectivity in 3D has profound musical implications, extending the concept of ``Janus-faced'' triads introduced in Section 6.1.1.

 In classical 12-TET harmony, modulation typically involves changing pitch classes (e.g., introducing a sharp or flat).
-However, in the $(4,3)$ solution 10-TET, the $R$-transformation represented by the vertical edges of the cylinder corresponds to a \textbf{phantom modulation}.
+However, in the $\Delta=3$ system, the $L$-transformation represented by the vertical edges of the cylinder corresponds to a \textbf{phantom modulation}.
 The physical sound remains identical (the pitch-class set is invariant), but the listener is instantaneously transported from the ``Even Universe'' to the ``Odd Universe'' purely by re-interpreting the root.

-This suggests that the $(4,3)$ solution 10-TET separates physical motion (changing notes) from functional motion (changing keys) more radically than 12-TET.
-Traversing the blue or red rings corresponds to physical changes in pitch, while traversing the vertical ``wormholes'' corresponds to purely cognitive shifts in harmonic function.
+For example, traversing the wormhole $M_0 \xrightarrow{L} m_5$ keeps the notes $\{C, F, G\}$ constant but shifts the tonal center from $C$ to $F$ (a distance of 5 semitones).
 The cylinder acts as a topological map of this duality, unifying the disjoint set-theoretical cycles into a single functional object.